Skip to main content

 Open

 In its written comments, HHS agreed with this recommendation.
 In February 2024, HHS indicated that with dedicated funds and resources, the Interagency Committee on Human Nutrition Research Committee could address the leading interagency collaboration practices and stated that it could establish and curate the inventory needed to support advancing human nutrition-related research to inform all public health research and policy, including the Dietary Guidelines for Americans.
+In May 2024, HHS stated that it had proactively taken various actions to address the recommendation.
+For example, the Interagency Committee on Human Nutrition Research is expanding the number of participating agencies to ensure representation across the federal government and to enhance collaboration and it is instituting meetings for the entire committee at least biannually.
 GAO will continue to monitor HHS's progress and provide additional information about the status of this recommendation.
 By fully incorporating leading interagency collaboration practices, HHS will be better able to ensure it has the research it needs to inform and prioritize future editions of the Dietary Guidelines for Americans.

 Department of Agriculture The Secretary of Agriculture should ensure that the Under Secretary for Research, Education, and Economics—as co-chair of the Interagency Committee on Human Nutrition Research—fully incorporates seven leading interagency collaboration practices in order to better inform and prioritize DGA-related nutrition research.
 Actions to incorporate these practices could include ensuring that agency research plans are complementary and reflect the current desired outcomes and conducting an inventory of federal authorities, activities, and appropriations related to nutrition research that could inform the DGA development process.
 (Recommendation 2)